 If you’re unable to purchase a permit before classes and permit enforcement begins, you may set up your online UNCCMyPark account and buy temporary, single-day permits for as many days as you need.
 Price is $8.00 per day.
 When you are ready to get an annual or semester permit, complete your permit purchase through the app or website and your parking permissions will be updated.
 Please allow 15 minutes from daily permit purchase to registration with gate equipment.

 Yes!
-New for 2017-18, students have the option to purchase a permit by the semester.
+Students have the option to purchase a permit by the semester.
 Note, however, that if you plan to be on campus the entire academic year (and possibly a summer session or two), it is less expensive to purchase the annual permit.

 All full-time permits are for the academic year, but if you graduate or withdraw any time before April 15, you can return your permit for a prorated refund.
 For more information, see the Refund Schedule.